 "NordVPN is dangerous" — search for it and you will find no shortage of articles making that claim.
 Most of them either stoke fear without technical evidence, or conclude "it's safe" without substantiation.
+When I started digging into each claim, the picture turned out to be more nuanced than either side suggests.

 Why NordVPN Is Called "Dangerous"

-Concerns about NordVPN fall into five categories:
+Concerns about NordVPN fall into four categories:

 - The 2018 server breach — one server was accessed without authorization